fable-compiler/Fable.Python/docs-src/communicate/fable-from-py.md

 // counting when it finds actual code module A.Long.Namespace.RootModule

-// The name of this function will be the same in JS let add (x: int) (y: int) = x + y
+// The name of this function will be the same in Python let add (x: int) (y: int) = x + y

 module Nested =
-    // This will be prefixed with the name of the module in JS let add (x: int) (y: int) = x * y
+    // This will be prefixed with the name of the module in Python let add (x: int) (y: int) = x * y
 ```